Euonymeia: Classical: Deme of Euonymos

-The area was recognized as the site of the ancient Deme of Euonymos (Δῆμος Εὐώνυμος) in 1975 when construction work uncovered a 4th-century BCE theater.
-An inscription to the god Dionysus identified it as the Euonymos Theater, previously known only from ancient texts as one of the Deme Theaters of Athens.
-The theater at Euonymos was constructed in the mid 5th century BCE (making it one of the earliest known Deme theaters) with Hymettian Marble from quarries in nearby Mount Hymettus.
-It had an estimated capacity of 2000–3000 spectators and is unique among ancient theaters found in Greece owing to the rectangular shape of its orchestra.
+The area was recognized as the site of the ancient Deme of Euonymos (Δῆμος Εὐώνυμος) in 1975 when construction work uncovered a 4th-century BCE theatre.
+An inscription to the god Dionysus identified it as the Euonymos Theatre, previously known only from ancient texts as one of the Deme Theatres of Athens.
+The theatre at Euonymos was constructed in the mid 5th century BCE (making it one of the earliest known Deme theatres) with Hymettian Marble from quarries in nearby Mount Hymettus.
+It had an estimated capacity of 2000–3000 spectators and is unique among ancient theatres found in Greece owing to the rectangular shape of its orchestra.
 The theatre was destroyed during the Chremonidean War of the 260s BCE and never rebuilt.
-Two headless statues of Dionysus were found on the site of the theater, and together with the discovery in 2012 of Dionysian depictions on Red-figure pottery from the area, and undated finds from the Kontopigado site of clay figures seemingly representing Maenades, the rabid female companions of Dionysus, suggest a possible early affiliation of Euonymeia with the Cult of Dionysus and Pan.
+Two headless statues of Dionysus were found on the site of the theatre, and together with the discovery in 2012 of Dionysian depictions on Red-figure pottery from the area, and undated finds from the Kontopigado site of clay figures seemingly representing Maenades, the rabid female companions of Dionysus, suggest a possible early affiliation of Euonymeia with the Cult of Dionysus and Pan.

 The town was on the Urban Way (Αστική Ὁδός), the major ancient road linking Athens to the Temple of Poseidon at Sounion, and the all-important silver mines at Laurium.
 Remains of the Urban Way have been unearthed in multiple sites along the modern Vouliagmenis Avenue, positioning this ancient thoroughfare adjacent to the most important installations in Euonymos.
-The old Mycenaean hydraulic installations 300 m Northeast of the theater show continued use through the classical era.
+The old Mycenaean hydraulic installations 300 m Northeast of the theatre show continued use through the classical era.
 In this period, water flowing through the installations from the Trachones stream and wells were used primarily for agriculture, stockbreeding, and cottage industries.
-The hill with Geometric-era fortifications on the Geroulanou Estate 300 m Northwest of the theater is thought to have been the site of the Acropolis of Euonymos.
-Construction in the 1960s and work on the Argyroupoli Metro station 1.5 km South of the theater in 2003 uncovered a cemetery at the Hasani site with over 150 graves dating from the 7th to the 4th centuries BCE, and inscriptions identifying it as the cemetery of the Deme of Euonymos.
+The hill with Geometric-era fortifications on the Geroulanou Estate 300 m Northwest of the theatre is thought to have been the site of the Acropolis of Euonymos.
+Construction in the 1960s and work on the Argyroupoli Metro station 1.5 km South of the theatre in 2003 uncovered a cemetery at the Hasani site with over 150 graves dating from the 7th to the 4th centuries BCE, and inscriptions identifying it as the cemetery of the Deme of Euonymos.
 Together, these findings conclusively position the center and extent of the classical Deme of Euonymos as a continuation of the early Euonymeia settlements.